Montenegro - Data Protection Overview

 - whether the ground for allowing the transfer is supported by international treaty, law, or by written consent of the person; and

-- internal rules of processing and protection of the personal data, which enable a prior analysis of the adequacy of the measures to ensure the security of the processing.
+- internal rules of processing and protection of personal data, which enable a prior analysis of the adequacy of the measures to ensure the security of the processing.

 - a data transfer agreement concluded between the controller and the processor contains the EU Standard Contractual Clauses ('SCCs') (controller to processor).